Genesis 3: A Commentary

 For one, the curse only applies to the “ground” (ʾadamah), not the entire earth.
 The “ground” is the specific place where humans work (Gen. 3:23).
 Collins writes, “Nowhere does it imply that somehow human sin has distorted the workings of the natural elements: rather, agriculture is the arena in which God brings his chastisement upon human beings.”[26]

 Second, the terms used in this passage in Genesis (3:16-19 LXX) do not correspond to those in Romans 8.
-While Paul writes, “the whole creation groans and suffers the pains of childbirth” (Rom.
+While Paul writes that “the whole creation groans and suffers the pains of childbirth” (Rom.
 8:21), this surely isn’t a reference to the natural childbirth of Genesis 3:16, and this “groaning” is surely metaphorical language.

 (3:20) “Now the man called his wife’s name Eve, because she was the mother of all the living.”

 Theistic Evolution Perspective: The view has great difficulty with this passage.
-Derek Kidner, a theistic evolutionist, admits, “If Genesis 3:20, naming Eve ‘mother of all living’, is intended as an anthropological definition, with the sense ‘ancestress of all humans’, the question is settled.”[28]
+Derek Kidner, a theistic evolutionist, admits, “If Genesis 3:20, naming Eve ‘mother of all living’, is intended as an anthropological definition, with the sense ‘ancestress of all humans’, the question is settled.”[46]
 How then does Kidner answer this difficulty?
-He continues, “The meaning of her name, ‘life’, and the attention drawn to it by the term ‘living’, suggest that the concern of the verse is to reiterate in this context of death the promise of salvation through ‘her seed’ (3:15).”[29]
+He continues, “The meaning of her name, ‘life’, and the attention drawn to it by the term ‘living’, suggest that the concern of the verse is to reiterate in this context of death the promise of salvation through ‘her seed’ (3:15).”[47]
 In other words, we need to take this as referring to Eve bringing spiritual life through the birth of the Messiah.
+We find this interpretation to be untenable.
+Eve’s name (Khawwa) most likely means “Life-giver.”[48]

-(3:21) “The Lord God made garments of skin for Adam and his wife, and clothed them.”
 While the first humans tried to cover their shame with pathetic loincloths, God gave them entire tunics.
 God must have killed an animal to give them these clothes.
-This could be the first example of needing a substitionary sacrifice to cover our shame and nakedness,[31] just as the priests needed tunics to cover their nakedness (Ex.
+This could be the first example of needing a substitutionary sacrifice to cover our shame and nakedness,[49] just as the priests needed tunics to cover their nakedness (Ex.
 28:42, 48).
-Others disagree, seeing this as “unduly subtle,”[32] but it fits with the context of the prediction of the Messiah (Gen. 3:15), as well as the recording of the first animal sacrifice.
+Others see this interpretation as “unduly subtle,”[50] but what is subtle about it?
+It fits with the context of the prediction of the Messiah (Gen. 3:15), as well as the recording of the first animal sacrifice.
+In our estimation, it leaps from the page.

 (3:22) “Then the Lord God said, ‘Behold, the man has become like one of Us, knowing good and evil; and now, he might stretch out his hand, and take also from the tree of life, and eat, and live forever’— 23 therefore the Lord God sent him out from the garden of Eden, to cultivate the ground from which he was taken.”

 The first humans had become like God, but they were no longer with God.
 What if Hitler could’ve lived for 800 years or 8,000 years?
 How much havoc and horror could he have caused?
-How awful would it be if humans could live in a sinless state forever?
+How awful would it be if humans could live in a sinful state forever?

-(3:24) “So He drove the man out; and at the east of the garden of Eden He stationed the cherubim and the flaming sword which turned every direction to guard the way to the tree of life.”
-The mention of the “cherubim” later reoccur in later allusions to the Tabernacle and Temple, which would symbolize the way back to the Garden (Ex.
+The Tabernacle could capture this desire to return to the Garden.
+The “cherubim” later reoccur in later allusions to the Tabernacle and Temple, which would symbolize the way back to the Garden (Ex.
 25:18-22; 26:31; 1 Kin.
-6:23-29).[33]
-The humans were driven out to the “east” of the Garden, and people entered the Tabernacle on the eastern side.[34]
+6:23-29).[51]
+The humans were driven out to the “east” of the Garden, and people entered the Tabernacle on the eastern side.[52]

-The language of “guarding” (shamar) the “tree of life” harkens back to Genesis 2:15, where Adam was installed to “keep” (shamar) the Garden.
+The language of “guarding” (šāmar) the “tree of life” harkens back to Genesis 2:15, where Adam was installed to “keep” (šāmar) the Garden.
 These first humans forfeited this in a great act of tragedy.
 The Proverbs later describe the tree of life (Prov.
 3:18; 11:30; 13:12; 15:4).

 [1] C. John Collins, Genesis 1-4: A Linguistic, Literary, and Theological Commentary (Phillipsburg, NJ: P&R Publishing Company, 2006), p.170.

-[2] Alden, R. (1999).
-1347 נחשׁ.
-R. L. Harris, G. L. Archer Jr., & B. K. Waltke (Eds.), Theological Wordbook of the Old Testament (electronic ed., p.
-572).
-Chicago: Moody Press.
+[2] R. Alden, 1347 נחשׁ.
+R. Laird Harris, Gleason L. Archer Jr., and Bruce K. Waltke, Theological Wordbook of the Old Testament (Chicago: Moody Press, 1999), 572.

-[3] Gordon Wenham, Genesis 1-15 (Dallas: Word, Incorporated, 1998), p.72.
+[3] Gordon J. Wenham, Genesis 1-15, vol. 1, Word Biblical Commentary (Dallas: Word, Incorporated, 1987), 72.

 Derek Kidner, Genesis: An Introduction and Commentary (Downers Grove, IL: InterVarsity Press, 1967), p.72.